 Crucially, Piaget believed this egocentric speech would fade as children matured cognitively.
 Once they could take another's perspective, they wouldn't need to speak aloud; they'd use inner speech.

 In Vygotsky's theory, language develops through social interaction.
-Here's the journey:
+Here's the process:

 • Social speech: Language first emerges when a child interacts with others.
 Parents talk to babies; children talk with peers and adults.